bozsahin/cogs579/README.md

 Weeks1-2: Why philosophers should care about computer science,
          and computer scientists should care about philosophy (0:ch.1-3; 3:ch.1; 11:ch.0-1; 12:ch.1-2)

-W3-4: Computers in personal lives; the compute cycle: encoding and decoding versus interpretation (10; 13)
+W3-4: Programs in our lives; the compute cycle: encoding and decoding versus interpretation (10; 13)

 W5-6: Representation and computers: Does nature compute?
 (5; 8; 12:ch.5)